COMMINUTION TESTS AT GEOLABS

 Sample Requirements: 2kg of -19mm+12.5mm

-The Crushing Work index uses Bond's Third Theory of Comminution to determine the power requirements when calculating the sizing of, and open-side setting for rock crushers; jaw, cone, and gyratory.
+The Bond Low-Energy Impact Crushing Work Index uses Bond's Third Theory of Comminution to determine the power requirements when calculating the sizing and open-side setting for rock crushers: jaw, cone, and gyratory.

 Sample Requirements: 20 particles in the range of -75mm+53mm